V4Fire/Client/src/components/base/b-bottom-slide/README.md

 ### Steps

-When opened, the component can have several steps stop.
-That is, the component can be opened halfway and only after this step to its full size.
-To do this, provide the `steps` prop.
+The component can have multiple stopping points when opened.
+This means the component can be partially opened first and then expanded to its full size upon user action or calling specific methods.
+To achieve this, provide the `steps` prop.

 ```
 < b-bottom-slide :steps = [50]
 ```

-In this example, when the component is opened, it first opens at 50% of its own size, and only after user action or calling special methods, the component is opened or closed completely.
+In this example, when the component is opened, it first expands to 50% of its full size.
+Upon further user action or calling special methods, the component can be fully opened or closed.

 ### Lazy rendering

-It is a good practice not to render or load what a user cannot see on the screen.
-The component supports the ability not to render content until it is open.
-This can be done using the `forceInnerRender` prop.
-You need to set `forceInnerRender` to` false` to avoid immediately rendering the component's content.
+A good practice is to avoid rendering or loading content that is not visible to the user.
+The component supports this feature by providing the option to delay rendering of the content until the component is opened.
+To enable this functionality, use the `forceInnerRender` prop and set it to `false`.
+By doing so, the component's content will not be rendered immediately.

 ```
 < b-bottom-slide :forceInnerRender = false
   < .&__large-inner-content-with-many-components
 ```
 ### Singleton

-It is also a good practice to use a component as [singleton](https://en.wikipedia.org/wiki/Singleton_pattern).
-This approach implementation remains entirely on clients of this component, but we will consider few options.
+It's a good practice to use this component as a [singleton](https://en.wikipedia.org/wiki/Singleton_pattern).
+Although the implementation of this approach depends on the users of this component, we'll discuss a few options on how to achieve this.

 First, let's create a wrapper component that will contain `b-bottom-slide` and provide methods to open and close `b-bottom-slide`.